ndelargy/cti-pool-rules/README.md

 A player may deliberately foul, the normal penalty will apply.

+## Replacing balls

+Any balls leaving the table which has not been potted will be re spotted as near as possible to the black spot in a direct line between the spot and the centre point of the cushion that lies the greatest distance from the Baulk Line.

+## Balls falling without being hit

+Any ball that falls into a pocket at any time, without being struck, shall be replaced by the Referee to its original position, no penalty.

+## Rules not listed above

+Most of these rules summarised are the same as the 2009 world rules, the exceptions are playing the cue ball forward from baulk, and single shot on the black.

 Except for where the rules above disagree, all other rules from the World Eight Ball Pool Federation Rules Unabridged Version Issued January 2009 apply. http://www.epa.org.uk/wrules.php